mun1bxD/PortSwigger-Labs/Http-request-smuggling-attack/Practitioner-Labs.md

 <img src="images/image1.png" alt="third" width="500">

-The reason for this error is when we send the request  in the body we have another reques to /admin Now when we send then normal request the server treat it as
+The reason for this error is when we send the request  in the body we have another request to /admin Now when we send then normal request the server treat it as

 ```